STAND. COM. REP. NO. 1289

 State of Hawaii

-Your Committee received testimony in support of this measure from Akamai Cannabis Clinic, Big Island Grown, Hawaii Patients Union, and one individual.
-Your Committee received comments on this measure from the Department of Health.
+Your Committee received testimony in support of this measure from two individuals.
+Your Committee received comments on this measure from the Department of Agriculture.

-As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
-No. 132, as amended herein, and recommends that it be referred to your Committee on Judiciary & Hawaiian Affairs in the form attached hereto as H.C.R.
-No. 132, H.D.
+As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee concurs with the intent and purpose of S.R.
+No. 71, as amended herein, and recommends its adoption in the form attached hereto as S.R.
+No. 71, S.D.
 1.